aws-deepracer/aws-deepracer-sensor-fusion-pkg/README.md

 The DeepRacer Sensor Fusion ROS package creates the *sensor_fusion_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
 More details about the application and the components can be found [here](https://github.com/aws-racer/aws-deepracer-launcher).

 This node is responsible for collecting the messages from all the sensors and publish the combined sensor message.
-It provides services and functions to subscribe to the LiDAR and camera messages, configure LiDAR, publish a combined sensor message, publish an overlay message with the LiDAR data overlaid on top of the camera frame.
+It provides services and functions to subscribe to the LiDAR and camera messages, configure LiDAR, publish a combined sensor message, publish an overlay message with the LiDAR data overlaid on top of the camera image.

 ## License